Classroom Teachers: coming soon- on-line resources, please check back later

 Every fall and spring, WEN provides student field days at local creeks and rivers to gather physical, biological and chemical data.
-Measurements are based on Montana Volunteer Water Monitoring Project protocols and include temperature, pH, dissolved oxygen, as well as other stream-health indicators such as turbidity, nutrients and aquatic life.
-Participating students learn the importance of watershed stewardship and the implications of ‘polluted’ waterways while collecting data.
+Measurements are based on Montana Volunteer Water Monitoring Project protocols including biological, physical, and chemical, as well as other stream-health indicators such as turbidity, nutrients and aquatic life.
+Participating students learn the importance of watershed science, monitoring, and long-term stewardship.

-Groundwater/Aquifer education focuses on the connection between ground, surface and drinking water using groundwater flow models donated by the Missoula Water Quality District.
-WEN offers age specific lessons that allow students to explore what makes an aquifer, Missoula’s aquifer, and how ground, surface, and drinking water connect in Missoula.
+Groundwater/Aquifer education focuses on the connection between ground, surface and drinking water using groundwater flow models provided by the Missoula Water Quality District and Missoula Water.
+WEN offers introductory groundwater/aquifer topics for students to explore.
+WEN’s lessons feature Missoula’s aquifer and how ground, surface, and drinking water connect in Missoula.

-Milltown Dam Journeys –2-3 classroom presentations and fieldtrip to Milltown Bluff
+K-12th grade; two to three classroom presentations and field trip to Milltown Bluff

 WEN launched the Milltown Dam Journeys program in the fall of 2005, in response to questions and concerns from teachers and students about the former Milltown Dam and the status of Clark Fork River.
 This program has evolved as the removal of the dam began and now is offered as an interactive history lesson about the dam, its removal and its future as a state park.
 This program also includes a trip to the dam overlook and the historical reservoir site to see all the restoration efforts that have taken place, first hand.

-WEN had provided Flagship after-school programs for high school students and their own Water Explorations, elementary and middle school Bug Club as well as any water-related topic a Flagship group wants to try.
+WEN has provided Flagship after-school programs for high school students and their own Water Explorations, and elementary and middle school Bug Club.
+We are also open to any water-related topic a Flagship group wants to try.
 WEN is eager to have many schools create aquatic wildlife for the WildWalk Parade this year.
-Please contact our Flagship Coordinator at WEN.

 WEN strives to combine and tailor programs to fit your curriculum needs, students, age group and river/creek site best.
 In addition to our programs listed above, we also offer Riparian Plant and Noxious Weed station options, Field Journaling station options and more.
-Please please call the WEN office at (406) 541-9287 or email us at email@example.com to discuss customizing your fieldtrip!
+Please call the WEN office at (406) 541-9287 or email us at email@example.com to discuss customizing your field trip!